Yash2378/Aristotelian-AI-Project/README.md

 ## License
 This project is licensed under the Custom License.
-See the LICENSE file for details.
+See the LICENSE.md file for details.

 ## Acknowledgements
 - Thanks to Cohere for providing the language model.